jerrytqz/spin/README.md

 ## Schematics
 Spin consists of 3 major components:
-1. A frontend built using React.js and hosted on Vercel
+1. A frontend built using React and hosted on Vercel
 2. A backend built using Django and hosted on Heroku
 3. An independent Socket.IO server hosted on Replit